 Outside the Firm

-Judge Giles and his late wife, Carol, have two children, one an entrepreneur, and the other an elementary school teacher, as well as three grandchildren of grade school age.
+Judge Giles has two children, one an entrepreneur and the other an elementary school teacher.